Vertigo & Head Injuries: An Essential Guide to Maneuvering Dizziness after a Concussion or Traumatic Brain Injury (TBI)

 What should I do if it doesn’t go away?

 If your vertigo symptoms persist and you are not improving, please contact a healthcare professional.
 You may need a more in depth look at what your options are for treatment and why you may not be recovering.
 If you would like to schedule a free consultation with our clinic, please contact us here.
+We see patients from all around the country as well as locally.
 We are here to help you and look forward to working with you!

 Disclaimer: This content (the blog, video, description, links, and comments) is not medical advice or a treatment plan and is intended for general education and demonstration purposes only.
 This content should not be used to self-diagnose or self-treat any health, medical, or physical condition.
 Don’t use this content to avoid going to your own healthcare professional or to replace the advice they give you.
 Consult with your healthcare professional before doing anything contained in this content.
 You agree to indemnify and hold harmless San Diego Chiropractic Neurology by Albinder and Jahangiri, APC, its officers, employees, and contractors for any and all losses, injuries, or damages resulting from any and all claims that arise from your use or misuse of this content.
 San Diego Chiropractic Neurology by Albinder and Jahangiri, APC makes no representations about the accuracy or suitability of this content.
 Use of this content is at your sole risk.